 - Offer both mojo verde and mojo picon (or mojo rojo) so guests can mix and match flavors.

-- Drizzle over charred veggies like zucchini, peppers, or eggplant.
+- Serve with roasted tofu and veggies like zucchini, peppers, or tomatoes.

 - Spoon over quinoa, farro, or brown rice bowls.